Johnny-Zhang92/IRL-Essential-Code/README.md

 **This is a GAIL baselines what belong to Inverse Reinforcement Learning (IRL) methods.**

-**As we all know GAN and GAIL are fragile, even the baseline code what is writhed by OpenAI is hard to train.
+**As we all know GAN and GAIL are fragile, even the baseline code what is written by OpenAI is hard to train.
 Therefore,  I write a GAIL code which is PyTorch edition.
 Besides, Because of the fragility of GAIL, I add some trick in code, what is inevitable, and the tricks are as flows:**

 # Ｍy_GAIL_PyThorch